 A snorkel and mask are great for making the most out of the sea.
 If you intend to swim to shore it may be worthwhile buying scuba shoes (available in all the local markets) to protect your feet from sea urchins.
 Don’t forget to bring a beach towel or buy one before you board.

 High factor sun cream is important as the sun’s rays reflect off the surface of the sea, doubling their effect.
 Lobster red is not a good look and can make life uncomfortable.
 Slow and steady is the way to develop a deep and lasting tan that will turn your friends green with envy; you still go golden with SPF 30 on.
+Consider investing in some marine friendly lotions and potions as everything you use will end up being washed into the sea, read more in our environmental guide.

 A basic first aid kit is sensible, and it is worth including some Sea-bands just in case.
 These are a wearable wristband that is proven to suppress nausea without using drugs (which can often cause drowsiness).
 Get the cheap version, which works just as well as more expensive brands.
 Bring tablets too; it is best to be prepared even on the calmest sea.
 An antihistamine cream or some tiger balm is good for insect bites and stings.
 Wasps and mosquitoes can’t be avoided but they can be deterred, consider bringing a repellent in case they are active.